 The Canadian election odds are leaning heavily towards the Liberals, but we’ve seen the odds be wrong before, not just in North America, but all over the world.
 This election would represent one of the biggest come from behind wins in Canadian history!
 If the Liberals can claw all the way back to victory, it would be a monumental collapse for Poilievre and the Conservatives.
 However, I still believe that the race is far from over.

 Despite the media and polls saying otherwise, Poilievre still has some fight in him.
-Some of his rallies are attracting huge crowds, so there appears to be support for him among the public.
+Some of his rallies are reportedly attracting huge crowds, so there appears to be support for him among the public.
 Additionally, keep in mind that Harris saw a huge boost in the polls after Joe Biden stepped down in the US election last year.

 We might be seeing something similar with Carney on April 28.
 Polls aren’t the ultimate deciding factor in how elections play out and can be misleading in some instances.